cmrschwarz/tau/readme.md

 # The Tau Programming Language

-Tau is a statically compiled general-purpose programming language in early stages of development.
+Tau is a statically compiled, general-purpose programming language in early stages of development.

 It's goal is to satisfy similar needs to C++ while providing: